Wide-Moat ETF Rebalance: Big Tech Is Back (BATS:MOAT)

-The VanEck Vectors Morningstar Wide Moat ETF invests in U.S. companies with wide economic moats as per Morningstar's methodology, reflecting its durable competitive advantages.
+- The VanEck Vectors Morningstar Wide Moat ETF invests in U.S. companies with wide economic moats as per Morningstar's methodology, reflecting these companies' durable competitive advantage.

 The VanEck Vectors Morningstar Wide Moat ETF (BATS:MOAT) relies on Morningstar's moat investing philosophy, which focuses on companies with sustainable competitive advantages trading at attractive valuations.
 Relative valuation criteria had led to the removal of FAANG stocks in the June and September reconstitutions.
-However, the recent December rebalance has seen the return of Big Tech with the inclusion of Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL) and the increased weighting of Amazon (NASDAQ:AMZN).
-In addition, Facebook (NASDAQ:FB) is one of a few stocks vying for potential inclusion in the next reconstitution.
+However, the recent December rebalance has seen the return of Big Tech with the inclusion of Alphabet (GOOG) (GOOGL) and the increased weighting of Amazon (AMZN).
+In addition, Facebook (FB) is one of a few stocks vying for potential inclusion in the next reconstitution.

 Does this mean that MOAT's sponsors follow an inconsistent strategy, "de-FAANGing" the ETF earlier this year, only to "re-FAANG" it a few months later?
 While the ETF itself is passive, it follows the Morningstar® Wide Moat Focus Index, the latter is regularly updated by Morningstar's analysts to take relative valuations into account.
 This explains why things can change from quarter to quarter.